 Now, someone searching for a shower system who sees that a diverter is necessary for their pressure balancing valve, they can look up these items, see a diagram of what they look like, and get a basic understanding of what those components are, how they work together, and why they may be necessary to achieve their bathroom goals.
 Broken down by section, this easy-to-navigate guide can be accessed either by scrolling, or by designating the type of section required.
 For example, someone wondering what a fascia panel for their bathroom vanity is can select “Furniture” to be directed straight to the relevant section.

-Back-To-Wall (BTW) describes a bathroom fixture that is fixed tightly to the surface of a supportive wall or item of furniture straight away behind it.
+Back-To-Wall Toilet (BTW) describes a toilet that is fixed tightly to the surface of a supportive wall or item of furniture straight away behind it.

-Corner-Fitting describes a bathroom suite specially designed to fit a corner space.
+Corner-Fitting describes a bathroom fixture specially designed to fit a corner space.

-Countertop is used to describe a washbasin that sits on the surface of a vanity unit.
+Countertop Basins is used to describe a washbasin that sits on the surface of a vanity unit.

 W.C. stands for ‘water closet’, but is more widely known as a toilet.